RootGPT-YouTube/RooTelegram/README.md

 15. Settings for Groups and Channels — ✔️ DONE
 16. Multilanguage version — ⏳ TO DO

-Help me keep my projects alive! https://ko-fi.com/rootgpt
+Your support helps keep my projects alive! https://ko-fi.com/rootgpt